Durixas/Stock-Price-Forecast-Based-on-Time-Series-Analysis/README.md

-# Stock-Price-Forecast-Based-on-Time-Series-Analysis
+# Stock Price Forecast Based on Time Series Analysis

+## Project Overview

-This project is centered around the development of a Python-based model for predicting stock prices over the upcoming week using time series analysis.
+This project is focused on predicting stock prices for the upcoming week using time series analysis.
+It involves the development of a Python-based model, data processing, and the evaluation of model performance.

+### Key Highlights

+- **Model Development:** Created predictive models in Python to forecast stock prices, with a focus on a one-week time horizon.

+- **Data Processing:** Processed over four years of historical stock price data, incorporating dummy variables to account for the unique impact of the COVID-19 pandemic on market behavior.

+- **Model Training:** Utilized models including ARIMA and XGBoost to predict stock prices for the upcoming week.

+- **Performance Evaluation:** Evaluated the model's performance on test data, achieving a minimal Root Mean Squared Error (RMSE) of 2.7.